 Even given all that new-dad anxiety, though, there was one question I felt could not wait even until Night 2: What would be the first notes of music he would ever hear?
 I took the question seriously.
-As a music lover who had grown up listening to my dad’s old records (pretty much everything from Johnny Cash to Beethoven), I considered music to be the ultimate welcome-to-earth present that a father could give his new son.
-It would be, I hoped, something we would always agree on, and always share.
+As a music lover who had grown up listening to my dad’s old records (pretty much everything from Johnny Cash to Beethoven), I considered music to be the ultimate welcome-to-earth present that a father could give his child.
+It would be, I hoped, something we would always share.

 And after six years, turning Toby on to music has been one of the great joys of fatherhood.
 Since Toby was two, we’ve spent hours listening to music alone, loud, usually when Joanna is out of the house.
-I keep a “Toby” playlist on my Spotify, and every time I play him a new song he likes, he nods in approval and says, like a grown-up, “Add that to my playlist.”
+I keep a “Toby” playlist on my Spotify, and every time he hears a new song he likes, he nods in approval and says, like a grown-up, “Add that to my playlist.”

 So, imagine my surprise yesterday, when Anton and I were in the backseat of a cab on the way to a picnic.
-I handed my phone and told him he could watch any video he wanted.
+I took out my phone and told him he could watch any video he wanted.